 Honest and uplifting, Philip Schofield's bestselling memoir tells all from his early life and break into TV, to his working relationship with Holly Willoughby and his coming out story in early 2020.
 It's vulnerable at times as he shares difficult details of his personal life, but it's full of funny anecdotes, too.

 Tina Brown, The Vanity Fair Diaries

-If you're interested in celebrity culture and what goes on behind the scenes at a glossy magazine, you'll love this memoir by Tina Brown, the former editor-in-chief of Vanity Fair.
-Based on her personal diaries, she shares everything that went down in New York and Hollywood in the 80s - it's seriously juicy.
+If you're interested in celebrity culture and what goes on behind the scenes at a glossy magazine, you'll love this memoir by former Vanity Fair editor-in-chief, Tina Brown.
+Based on her personal diaries, she shares everything that went down in New York and Hollywood in the 80s and it's seriously juicy.

 Patti Smith, Just Kids

 At the heart of it, Just Kids is a love story of two young artists.
 A beautiful and evocative recount of Patti's relationship with Robert Mapplethorpe, it begins in the 60s when she was a struggling singer living in poverty in New York.

 Oscar-winning actor Matthew McConaughey released Greenlights as an honest account of the lessons he's learnt in life.
 From his tough childhood in Texas to his pursuit of acting, through his old diaries he writes candidly about his failures and successes and what he's taken from them.